Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Introduction

+where $\w$ is the exterior product and $W_i$, $W_j$, $W_k$ and $W_l$ are Lyndon words of length strictly smaller than $W$.
+The coefficients $\alpha_{i,j}$'s and $\beta_{k,l}$'s are integers. \end{thma} Note that Gangl, Goncharov and Levin in \cite{GanGonLev05} defined a differential $\dggl$ on a commutative differential graded algebra built on a closely related type of tree.
+These authors' approach is mainly based on the universal enveloping algebra of the Lie algebra used in this paper (see Remark \ref{relationGGL}).
+The differential $\dggl$ was originally constructed to mimic the differential in $\cNg{X}{\bullet}$ while the cobracket $\dc$ reveals the underlying structure of Ihara's (co)action by special derivations.

-This result gives us the combinatorial structure of the elements we want to built and allows us to construct two explicit families of cycles in a general framework.
-Modifying the above ``differential system'', one inductively constructs cycles $\Lc_W$ corresponding to $T_W(t)$ and cycles $\Lcu_W$ corresponding to the difference $T_W(t)-T_W(1)$.
-In this way, one obtains, at Theorem \ref{thm:cycleLcLcu}, algebraic cycles that are expect to correspond to multiple zeta values when specialized at $1$. \begin{thma} Let $X=\p^1\sm\{0,1, \infty\}$.
-For any Lyndon word $W$ in the letters $\{0,1\}$ of length $p$ greater or equal to $2$, there exists cycles $\Lc_W$ and $\Lcu_W$ in $\cNg{X}{1}(p)$, that is cycles of codimension $1$ in $X \times \square^{2p-1}$ such that \begin{itemize} \item $\Lc_W$ (resp. $\Lcu_W$) admits an equidimensional extension to $\A^1$ with empty fiber at $0$ (resp. $1$). \item $\Lc_W$ (resp. $\Lcu_W$), as its extensions to $\A^1$, satisfies
+The above Theorem controls the combinatorial structure of the elements we want to build.
+It plays a central role in constructing our explicit algebraic cycles in a general framework.
+Modifying the above ``differential system'' (a cobracket inducing a differential), we inductively construct cycles $\Lc_W$ corresponding to $\T W(x)$ (which we can think of as $\T W(x)-\T W(0)$) and cycles $\Lcu_W$ corresponding to the difference $\T W(x)-\T W(1)$.
+In this way, we obtain (cf. Theorem \ref{thm:cycleLcLcu}) algebraic cycles that are expected, when specialized at $1$, to correspond to multiple zeta values under Bloch-Kriz Hodge realization functor (which, up to the author understanding, is not completely computable in any explicit and coherent way). \begin{thma} Let $X=\p^1\sm\{0,1, \infty\}$.
+For any Lyndon word $W$ in the alphabet $\{0,1\}$ of length $p\geqs 2$, there exists a non zero cycle $\Lc_W$ in $\cNg{X}{1}(p)$, i.e. a cycle of codimension $1$ in $X \times \square^{2p-1}$, such that: \begin{itemize} \item $\Lc_W$ has a decomposable boundary whose explicit expression is derived from Equation \eqref{equationintroT}, \item $\Lc_W$ admits an equidimensional extension to $\A^1$ with empty fiber at $0$. \end{itemize} A similar statement holds for $1$ in place of $0$. \end{thma} \begin{rem} The main arguments in support of the importance of cycles $\Lc_W$ are : \begin{itemize} \item When $W=0 \cdots 0 1$ (only one ``$1$''), we recover the class of classical polylogarithms cycles introduced by Bloch and Kriz \cite{BKMTM}. \item More generally, the differential equation satisfied by cycles $\Lc_W$ is controlled by Ihara's special derivation and the induced cobracket.